Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds

-which is directly related to the $\chi^2$-divergence between the posterior and the prior distributions.
-This quantity is also related to the relative variance of the Monte Carlo estimator of the normalization constant $Z := \pi_0(g_y^{d_x})$ when sampling from the prior (see Appendix~\ref{app:Z_ratio}) and has already been found to be relevant in the analysis of IS methods; see, e.g., \cite{agapiou2017importance,akyildiz2021convergence}. \end{remark}
+is directly related to the $\chi^2$-divergence between the posterior and the prior distributions.
+It is also related to the relative variance of the Monte Carlo estimator of the normalization constant $Z := \pi_0(g_y^{d_x})$ when sampling from the prior (see Appendix~\ref{app:Z_ratio}) and has already been found to be relevant in the analysis of IS methods; see, e.g., \cite{agapiou2017importance,akyildiz2021convergence}. \end{remark}

 In the setting of the present work, where the observation $Y$ is assumed random, we can use Eq. \eqref{norm_link_f} and the identity \( \eta(\mathrm{d}y) = \pi_0(g_y)\,\sd y \) to obtain